The oak tree and the cypress

 The book concerns itself with the fictional prophet, Al Mustafa, who is about to embark on a ship that will take him back to his homeland from the fictional city of Orphalese.
 As he sets out on his journey, he is approached by a group of people with whom he engages in profound conversations about life and the human experience.
 One of these people in particular, a woman named Almitra, is deeply moved by the prophet’s wisdom and she ends up serving as his spiritual counterpart in the narrative, guiding the flow of his teachings.
 Her presence and inquiries prompt the reflections that form the core of The Prophet.

 The oak tree and the cypress was commissioned by Kurt Edward Kruckeberg for Daniel Abraham Flores.
-It was premiered at their wedding by the Byrd Ensemble at the Seattle Art Museum on May 2, 2025.
+It was premiered at their wedding by the Byrd Ensemble (Markdavin Obenza, conductor) at the Seattle Art Museum on May 2, 2025.
 It is dedicated with love, hope, and joy to them on their wedding day.

 The Text